Noncausal Page-Wootters circuits

-Equation (\ref{Equation:Gappears}) shows that $\mathcal G(U_{A_1}\dots U_{A_N}) $ is a unitary that maps the initial system and ancilla state to the final state and that it is multilinear in the local operations.
+Eq.~\eqref{Equation:Gappears} shows that $\mathcal G(U_{A_1}\dots U_{A_N}) $ is a unitary that maps the initial system and ancilla state to the final state and that it is multilinear in the local operations.
 Furthermore, this decomposition shows that the only change in the state of the ancilla of $A_j$ is caused by $A_j$'s local operation.
 We assumed that this map can be extended to a full process.
-We conclude that $\mathcal G$ is a pure process as defined in \citep{araujo2017purification,TulioSuperchannels} with the difference that Equation~\eqref{Equation:Gappears} represents a refined causal reference frame decomposition that explicitly includes the quantum clocks, compare to Equation (\ref{Equation:GfromCausalRefFrames}).
+We conclude that $\mathcal G$ is a pure process as defined in \citep{araujo2017purification,TulioSuperchannels} with the difference that Eq.~\eqref{Equation:Gappears} represents a refined causal reference frame decomposition that explicitly includes the quantum clocks, compare to Eq.~\eqref{Equation:GfromCausalRefFrames}.

 The fact that we obtain pure processes has important consequences: According to \cite{BarrettOreshkovCausalModels,TulioSuperchannels}, in the bipartite case our setting implies that no violation of device-independent causal inequalities can occur: The bipartite pure process can only be causally ordered or quantum-controlled causal order. \\